home-assistant/home-assistant.io/source/_integrations/flexmeasures.markdown

   required: true
   type: integer
 schedule_duration:
-  description: The duration for which the schedules should be calculated in hours.
+  description: The duration of the requested schedule in ISO8601 format.
   required: true
-  default: 24
+  default: "PT24H"
-  type: integer
+  type: string
 soc_unit:
   description: The state of charge unit of energy.
   required: true